anontechnology/documentation/docs/tutorials/rules.md

    - `type`: the string `"alert"`
    - `alertLevel`: one of `INFO`, `WARNING`, `DANGER`, `SUCCESS`, or `NEUTRAL`
    - `message`: the text to display in the notification
+ - Legal hold action
+   - `type`: the string `"legalHold"`
+ - Retention policy action
+   - `type`: the string `"retention"`
+   - `expirationDate`: an ISO-formatted date string indicating when this data expires (optional; mutually exclusive with `daysSinceStore`)
+   - `daysSinceStore`: an integer indicating how many days to retain this data for (optional; mutually exclusive with `daysSinceStore`)
+   - `daysSinceRead`: an integer indicating that the data will become invalid if it has not been read during this many days (optional)

 # Execution order